 If you’re a cruise visitor, you’ll be arriving into the harbour at Portland.
 Luckily, this is only a short trip from all the pleasures of sunny Weymouth and its golden sands!
 There are a few ways to get to Weymouth from Portland, so pick the one that works for you…

 Coastline Cruises run a daily ferry service from Portland to Weymouth during the summer months (April to October).
 This scenic boat cruise takes around 40 minutes, and offers a lovely way to arrive into Weymouth.
 There’s a departure from Portland Marina at 9:30, 11:30, and 13:30, and the last ferry back from Weymouth Harbour leaves at 16:30.
 A return ticket costs £11 for one adult.
 Check the website for up to date times and prices, or give Coastline Cruises a call on (+44) 01305 785000 to check the latest info.

 First Group’s run a frequent bus service between Weymouth and Portland.
 You want the number 1 service.
 The journey takes about 30-40 minutes, and there are 5-6 buses an hour, depending on the time of day.
+A return ticket costs £4.50 and can be paid cash or card.
 Check the timetables here.

 A taxi from Portland to Weymouth takes around 15-20 minutes.
 It will probably set you back around £10-15 depending on traffic and pick-up/drop-off points.
 I always use Weyline Taxis (because they’ve got the easiest to remember number!).
 You can call them on (+44) 01305 777777.

 If you have more time, or you don’t fancy sticking around Weymouth and Portland, these are a few places to visit a little further afield.